varnishcache/varnish-cache/doc/sphinx/users-guide/esi.rst

 Content composition with Edge Side Includes
 -------------------------------------------

-Varnish can cache create web pages by assembling different pages, called `fragments`, together into one page.
+Varnish can create web pages by assembling different pages, called `fragments`, together into one page.
 These `fragments` can have individual cache policies.
 If you have a web site with a list showing the five most popular articles on your site, this list can probably be cached as a `fragment` and included